Q: Is archery safe?

 Q: Do supervising adults get refreshments?

-A: Party prices only include lunch boxes for the children.
+For Childrens' Parties the prices only include lunch boxes for the children.
 If any of the supervising adults would like to join in the refreshments, extra food boxes can be arranged at a cost, but these must be arranged with me at least three working days in advance.
+However tea/coffee can be offered at no extra cost.

 Q: How do I pay?

-Q: Can we bring drinks to a party?
+Q: Can we bring alcoholic drinks to a party?

 A: No. As with all sports involving weapons, it is not permitted to drink alcohol during an archery session.
 We reserve the right to refuse archery to anyone we believe may be under the influence of either alcohol or drugs, or who attempts to take them whilst shooting is ongoing.